 A photo inventory was taken to illustrate conditions at each site.
-Photographs were taken at each site location at the beginning and end of each 100-foot transect during the habitat inventory survey.
+Photographs were taken at each site location during the rare plant survey and at the beginning and end of each 100-foot transect during the habitat inventory survey.
 A Trimble GPS Pathfinder ProXH as used to record all photo positions.
+Photos, a photo index table, and a map of photo positions are presented in Attachment A-1.